ChrisDugdale/fxcalc/readme.md

-forexcalc
+fxcalc
 =========

-A WPF based spread betting order level calculator.
-This is incomplete. for the complete winforms version see my other repo: git://github.com/ChrisDugdale/fxcalc.git
+A Winforms based forex calculator for spread betting the market.